blp/dbsp/benchmark/README.md

     formulated that way.

   * Set the number of cores to use with `--cores`.
 The default is however many cores your system has, but no more than 16.
-DBSP uses the exact number of cores specified; some of the other runners only approximate the number of cores.
+Feldera uses the exact number of cores specified; some of the other runners only approximate the number of cores.